Are Ductless Mini-Split Systems More Efficient Than Standard HVAC Systems?

 Standard Central Air Systems

+Central air systems are the most common residential and commercial HVAC systems in the United States.
+Central HVAC systems push air throughout a space using a system of air ducts, fans, and motors.
 The air conditioner in a conventional split system has two main parts.
 The air handler is inside your home, usually hanging in the garage or inside a closet.
 The condenser is the outside portion usually housed on a concrete pad near an exterior wall.

 The air handler regulates and circulates the air, and the condenser is mainly responsible for getting rid of heat in the refrigeration cycle.
 Both the air handler and the condenser use refrigerant to execute a heat exchange.